TryQuiet/quiet/README.md

 Each group of people (Quiet calls them "communities") gets their own insular network, so that data from one community never touches the devices of Quiet users in *other* communities.
 Not even in encrypted form!

 Message syncing is taken care of by a project called [OrbitDB](https://orbitdb.org), which works like a mashup of Git, a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), and [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent); it broadcasts new messages, syncs the latest messages, and fetches files.
-Because of the way Quiet syncs messages, users will typically receive all messages sent while they were offline—just like Slack or Discord—without the need for servers!
+Syncing means that users typically receive all messages sent while they were offline.

 Invites, access, and usernames are granted by a community owner, i.e. whoever creates the community.
 The owner hands out an "invitation code" which invitees use to connect to the owner's device, register a username, and get a standard cryptographic certificate so they can prove to other peers they're part of the community.

 See our [FAQ](https://github.com/TryQuiet/monorepo/wiki/Quiet-FAQ) for answers to common questions and a comparison of Quiet with similar apps.

+## Features

+**What you can do right now:**

+* Create or join a private community, with end-to-end encryption provided by Tor
+* Create Slack-like "channels" within that community
+* Send and receive messages in group chats
+* Send and receive images (with copy/paste, drag & drop, and image previews)
+* Enable and disable desktop notifications
+* Support for Mac, Windows, and Linux
+* Have communities with small numbers of members (~10 online, ~100 total)

+**Planned but still-missing features:**

+* Larger communities (1000 members or more)
+* Send and receive arbitrary files (of unlimited size!)
+* Mobile apps (Android & iOS) with multiple-device support
+* Private direct messages
+* Message deletion, disappearing messages
+* Online status (your own and that of other users)
+* Send @ mentions that notify other users
+* Create & join multiple communities
+* React with emojis
+* Send code blocks, linebreaks in messages, emojicodes.
+* Do everything with keyboard controls
+* Recover owner accounts from a backup phrase

 ## Technical overview